appuio/docs/app/helmcharts.rst

     :class: warning

-    We strongly suggest using the ``gluster-database`` storage class when deploying databases on APPUiO to provision Gluster volumes which are configured with database-optimized settings.
+    We strongly suggest using the ``gluster-database`` storage class when deploying databases on APPUiO, to provision Gluster volumes which are configured with :ref:`database-optimized settings <persistent-storage>`.

 Compatibility
 -------------